top of page

 We develop genome writing approaches for genetically engineering large sections of the human genome at 100+ kb.
 These technologies combine advances in CRISPR/Cas9, recombinases, and synthetic DNA assembly to generate novel “designer” segments of the human genome as well as synthetic gene circuits.
 We do this in human induced pluripotent stem cells (iPSCs), which have the potential to become any cell type in the body.
 Our key focus has been to “REWRITE” the polymorphic HLA/MHC (human leukocyte antigen/major histocompatibility complex) locus, which spans 6 megabases, in order to match any person’s personal HLA “fingerprint”.
 These “immune-matched” human iPSCs would free us from relying on patient-derived cells, and could be used as an “off-the-shelf” cellular platform to build smarter, safer, and more effective cell therapies and regenerative medicines.

-DESTROI: Dendritic cells for Eliminating Solid Tumors from Reprogrammable Off-the-shelf IPSCs
+DESTROI: Dendritic cells for Eliminating Solid Tumors from Re-programmable

 Leveraging our immune-matched human iPSCs and REWRITE, we develop programmable dendritic cells as a modular platform for addressing solid cancers and adaptive immune responses.
 Dendritic cells are the most effective professional antigen presenting cell, utilizing the complete repertoire of HLAs to display mutated as well as foreign peptides to educate adaptive immune cells (T- and B-cells).
 Dendritic cells also have the ability to enter “cold” solid tumors, which have become invisible to the immune system.
 A major goal is to generate scalable amounts of dendritic cells of defined states.
 Programmable dendritic cells have multiple applications including homing to solid tumors, cancer vaccination, identifying orphan T-cell Receptors, reducing autoimmune responses, or tolerizing the body to tissue transplantation.